1838 Grand Liverpool Steeplechase: Aftermath

 The race had been delayed due to the weather and the resulting clash with the much more prestigious St Albans chase saw a field of competitors that failed to capture the imagination of the public.
-The waning finances of the race organiser, William Lynn resulted in a committee being formed to try and boost the race.
+The waning finances of the race organiser, William Lynn resulted in a committee being formed to try to boost the race.
 Before the next renewal they ensured it wouldn't clash with any other events in the calendar, moved the start beyond the sunken lane, which had caused issues in both the previous renewals, increased both the prize money and the quality of the fences but, most importantly, would benefit from the arrival of the railway next to the track, which would make it easier for competitors from farther afield to enter the race.

 For many years after this event the race was regarded as the third running of the Grand National by racegoers and pressmen alike, however this stance began to change during the 1860s when national newspapers began listing the former winners of the National back only as far as 1839.
 When the official honours board at Aintree was erected in 1894 it stated that the race of 1838 was run at a nearby course in Maghull and that the winner was a horse named Sir Henry, ridden by Mr Olliver against nine rivals.

 Racing returns from this period show that racing at Maghull ceased in 1835 and that there was no horse in training in 1838 named Sir Henry.
 The only jockey named Olliver in racing at the time was Tom Olliver and on the date of the race he was riding at St Albans.

 For over a century the detail recorded on the honours board was accepted as fact until evidence was presented to show the real events of the 1838 Great Liverpool chase.
 While it is now accepted among the majority of racing writers that the 1838 race was indeed run at Aintree and not Maghull it is still the official view that the lack of prestige in the race prior to 1839 warrants its continued omission from being declared an official Grand National.